Will my personal information be available to the public?

 Last, as noted above, all documents submitted in connection with an application or registration become part of the record for that file.
 Therefore, if your petition is granted, the petition and redacted document will remain in the USPTO records, although the personal or confidential information will be hidden from public view.

-How can I change my correspondence address or owner address?
+How can I change the owner address?

 I am not the applicant or registrant.
 How can I get my personal information removed from the public record?